warrenau/CONSTELATION/Documentation/simulation-status.md

 - new 250psi star files ran for 1 week without issue.
 - I turned off the residual printing to the terminal to reduce the cluster output file
 - when I attempted to start the coupled sim, the virtual desktop had a maximum of 168 hour requested time.
 I have asked HPC support if there is a way around that.
+    - HPC support fixed the issue
+- started a new coupled run on HPC
+- sim failed bc star couldn't find licenses. retrying.

 ---
 ## Prepping OSTR Serpent Model